 Many breeds typically have odd teeth, whether it be overbites, underbites, or crooked teeth making it difficult to close their mouths or chew.
 If your dog has teeth that hit other teeth or soft tissue when they chew or bark, your veterinarian can advise you on braces for your dog.
 Though some veterinarians may suggest pulling the obtrusive teeth, if your dog is still young and the affected teeth are necessary for the years to come, your vet might instead suggest putting braces on your dog’s teeth to correct the alignment, giving your furry buddy better overall health.

 Does My Dog Need Braces?

 Many breeds with short faces or shorter snouts have teeth protruding from their jaw.
 This is typical of the breed; it shouldn’t be a problem with your dog unless those teeth are painful or hitting other teeth or soft tissue.

-Your dog may have experienced trauma pushing the teeth into new spaces which are not conducive to proper eating and possibly painful for your dog within the new location.
-If your dog’s other teeth are affected by a new positioning of existing teeth such as tooth striking tooth, braces might be able to reposition your dog’s teeth.
+Your dog may have experienced trauma pushing the teeth into new spaces that are not conducive to proper eating and possibly painful for your pup within the new location.
+If your dog’s other teeth are affected by a new positioning of existing teeth such as tooth striking tooth, braces might be able to reposition the teeth.

 If your dog does not have a proper scissor bite where the top teeth fill in the gaps between the bottom teeth and has stopped eating because of discomfort or pain, braces may resolve the problem.
 Dogs who have stopped eating because of mouth pain should be seen by your veterinarian for a complete diagnosis.
 If your dog’s teeth line up improperly, they could be hitting other teeth, causing cracks or hitting the soft palate and causing pain for your dog.

-A candidate for braces would have teeth which do not align properly, causing pain or possible breakage to gum tissue or other teeth.
+A candidate for braces would have teeth that do not align properly, causing pain or possible breakage to gum tissue or other teeth.

 How Do I Treat My Dog’s Teeth with Braces?